UnloadedHangar/CWissKnife-Override/README.md

 * Infinite camera recordings
 * God mode (No damage) -- you can still die from going out of bounds or depleting oxygen

+> WARNING: This mod only works on friend only servers, host only.
+This behavior is **intended**.

 Project repository: [https://github.com/FlawTECH/CWissKnife](https://github.com/FlawTECH/CWissKnife)

 ![Menu screenshot](https://github.com/FlawTECH/CWissKnife/raw/main/Screenshot.png)